pesobreiro/customerDropoutMembership/README.md

 - Student fee 2.5€
 - under-14 fee 1€

-# Methodology

-In this study, we adopt random survival forests which have never been used in understanding factors affecting membership in a sport club using existing data in a Sport Club.
-The analysis is based on the use of random survival forests in the presence of covariates that do not necessarily satisfy the PH assumption.
-Random Survival Forests does not make the proportional hazards assumption [@Ehrlinger_2016] and has the flexibility to model survivor curves that are of dissimilar shapes for contrasting groups of subjects.
+In this study, we adopted random survival forests that does not make the proportional hazards assumption [@Ehrlinger_2016] and has the flexibility to model survivor curves that are of dissimilar shapes for contrasting groups of subjects.
 Random Survival Forest is an extension of Random Forest allowing efficient non-parametric analysis of time to event data [@Breiman_2001].
 This characteristics allow us to surpass the Cox Regression limitation of the proportional hazard assumption, requiring to exclude variables which not fulfill the model assumption.
 It was shown by @Breiman_2001 that ensemble learning can be further improved by injecting